noppoMan/node-mariadb/README.md

 <b>The latest version of node-mariadb supported only HandlerSocket Driver(ver 0.1.1).</b>

-## Supported protocol and function.
+## Supported protocols and functions.
 * HandlerSocket

 ### Future  (Not implemented yet)